Decision Tree Review

 Gradient Boosting

 Some more recent algorithms are moving away from the direct boosting approach applied to bootstrap samples.
-However, the main idea of these algorithms is still rooting in the notion of finding where you made mistakes and trying to improve on those mistakes.
+However, the main idea of these algorithms is still rooted in the notion of finding where you made mistakes and trying to improve on those mistakes.

 One of the original algorithms to go with this approach is the gradient boosted machine (GBM).
 The idea behind the GBM is to build a simple model to predict the target (much like a decision tree or even decision stump):